 Skills for Nuclear Engineering Majors

-A major in nuclear engineering prepares you for careers in which the following skill-sets are crucial:
+nuclear engineering majors are found most commonly in careers in which the following skills are important:

 Abilities for Nuclear Engineering Majors